mjordan/bagit_indexer/README.md

 - [ ] On moving Bags to a different storage location, update their "bag_location" values in the Elasticsearch index
 - [ ] Add the ability to index specific data files within the Bags, to assist in discovery and management
-- [ ] Validate the Bags before they are indexed and log (and possibly index in Elasticsearch) any validation errors; also log errors indexing in Elasticsearch
+- [x] Validate the Bags before they are indexed and index in Elasticsearch any validation errors
+- [ ] Log errors indexing in Elasticsearch
-- [ ] On indexing, generate a SHA-1 or other checksum of the serialized Bag itself and add it to the Elasticsearch index, to assist in bit-level integrity checking of the Bag itself
+- [x] On indexing, generate a SHA-1 or other checksum of the serialized Bag itself and add it to the Elasticsearch index, to assist in bit-level integrity checking of the Bag itself
 - [ ] Develop a desktop or web-based app that performs functions similar to this command-line tool

 ## System requirements and installation